celsodias12/dotfiles/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature request
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''
+about: If you have a feature request 💡
 ---

+## Context

+What are you trying to do and how would you want to do it differently?
+Is it something you currently you cannot do?
+Is this related to an issue/problem?

+## Alternatives

+Can you achieve the same result doing it in an alternative way?
+Is the alternative considerable?

+## Has the feature been requested before?

+Please provide a link to the issue.

-**Is your feature request related to a problem?
-Please describe.**
+## If the feature request is approved, would you be willing to submit a PR?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+Yes / No _(Help can be provided if you need assistance submitting a PR)_